arrdem/skrode/README.md

 ## Configuration

-BBDB and its affiliated CLI scripts all rely on a config file (by default `./config.yml`) which provides configuration values for the various required services.
+Skrode and its affiliated CLI scripts all rely on a config file (by default `./config.yml`) which provides configuration values for the various required services.

 ### Example config